dja001/domutils/docs/contribute.rst

 New feature, bug fix, etc.
 ------------------------------------

-If you want **domutils** to be modified in any way, start by openning an issue on github.
+If you want **domutils** to be modified in any way, start by opening an issue on github.

    #.
 Create an issue on *domutils* `github <https://github.com/dja001/domutils>`_ page.
       We will discuss the changes to be made and define a strategy for doing so.

    #.
 Once the issue is created, fork the project.
-This will create your own repo where
+This will create your own github repo where
       you can make changes.

    #.
-On your computer, clone the source and go in the package directory
+On your computer, clone the source code and go in the package
-      code
+      directory
         .. code-block:: bash

            git clone git@github.com:<your-username>/domutils.git
            cd domutils

    #.
-Create a new branch whose name is related to the issue you oppened at step 1 above.
+Create a new branch whose name is related to the issue you opened at step 1 above.
       For example:
         .. code-block:: bash

-           git checkout -b issue-#666-include-cool-new-feature
+           git checkout -b #666-include-cool-new-feature

    #.
-Create a clean `Anaconda <https://wiki.cmc.ec.gc.ca/wiki/Anaconda>`_ developmemt environment
+Create a clean `Anaconda <https://wiki.cmc.ec.gc.ca/wiki/Anaconda>`_ development environment
       and activate it.
       You will need internet access for this.
         .. code-block:: bash